SO($N$) singlet-projection model on the pyrochlore lattice: Method and Measurements

 for $\mu=x,y,z$.
 This turns out to be an extensive quantity since the spacetime grows with lower temperature (larger $\beta$), but, in three dimensions, we can define the intensive \emph{spin stiffness} along each direction:

-and this is our primary order parameter.
+and this is the order parameter we shall use to detect the presence of magnetic order numerically.
 Given the symmetry of the lattice, we expect to have $\rho_{s,x}=\rho_{s,y}=\rho_{s,z}$ and can therefore look at any one component or average across all three components to improve the quality of our statistical estimates.
-We note that $N=9$ appeared to be just on the paramagnetic side of the transition, but very close to it, such that it suffered from the ergodicity issue we will describe below.
-A similar resolution to what is described therein involving a comparison of energies allowed us to conclude the $N=9$ was indeed paramagnetic.